skip to Main Content

 Connect-ExchangeOnline -UserPrincipalName admin@exoip.com -ShowBanner:$false

-That’s it!
-You installed the Exchange Online PowerShell module successfully.
+Update Exchange Online PowerShell module

 Conclusion